writethedocs/www/docs/conf/portland/2018/cfp.rst

 If you need a hand preparing your talk proposal, there are lots of good places to start:

-* **Community mentorship** – We have an ever-growing pool of previous Write The Docs speakers, many of whom are happy to be a second pair of eyes on talk proposals.
+* **Community mentorship** – We have an ever-growing pool of previous Write the Docs speakers, many of whom are happy to be a second pair of eyes on talk proposals.
 If you're interested in working with a past speaker, let us know!
 * **Meetup brainstorming** – For some in-person workshopping, check in on your `local meetup group<http://www.writethedocs.org/meetups/>`_ and see if they have a talk brainstorming session on their calendar.
 If they don't... ask if they're planning one!
 * **Slack hivemind** – You can also hit up the hivemind directly on the Write the Docs Slack, any time of day!
 (If you're not registered yet, you can at `http://slack.writethedocs.org/<http://slack.writethedocs.org/>`_.)